oivvio/saga/README.md

 7. More powerful validation. jsonschema is weak.

 8. A mechanism for accurately keeping track of if a station is currently executing or not.

 9. We have a convoluted way of restarting audio in the experience when an external source has stopped the audio.
 (Incoming call, user press pause button etc).
 This should all be done with rxjs instead.

 10. The gameengine should be a native iOS app.
 This would give much better control over caching of audio files.

+11. Implement command pattern and log all commands.
+This will make it "easy" to rerun a game sequence programmatically.
+This can will make the game easier to test and it will make it easier to capture the steps a user has taken that led them to a specific game state.

+12. Experiment with chunking mp3s (via partial requests in nginx), so that we can large files in Web Audio API.